 You can help your advanced readers find more complex, challenging materials that may include sophisticated vocabulary and concepts.
 We don’t want to give these students MORE work – we want to give them DIFFERENT (more appropriate) work.

 When you’re looking for more complex texts, consider your student’s emotional maturity as well.
 Are they ready for the content and themes introduced in that text?
-Click here to read an interesting blog post about choosing age-appropriate books for advanced readers.
+Click here to read an interesting blog post (not mine) about choosing age-appropriate books for advanced readers.

 Provide coaching and support